Jagriti-Lalwani/Jagriti-Lalwani/README.md

 * 📫 How to reach me: Write me an Email to the account linked on my profile

 ### My Interests
 My primary interest is Cosmology and High Energy Physics.
 I pursue data analysis because I really love to play with cosmological datasets.
-I am fascinated by the observations collected to capture first picture of black hole.
-I thus develop instincts to learn data handling because it use all powerful tools of statistics to give us real time outputs.
+I am fascinated by the billions of observations collected to capture first picture of black hole.
+Thus, I get instincts to learn data handling because it uses all powerful tools of statistics to give us real time outputs.

+### Work Experience
+I am currently working as science and mathematics teacher.
+I am seeking opportunities to work as data analyst in science domain.

+### Qualifications
+##### Langara College, Vancouver, BC, Canada
+Post Degree Diploma In Data Analytics                                              Anticipated Graduation : May 2023

+##### Guru Nanak Girls College, Model Town, Ludhiana, India
+Master of Physics                                                                               Graduated : May 2018

+##### Government College, Malerkotla, Punjab, India
+Bachelor of Science                                                                             Graduated : June 2015
 <!--
 **Jagriti-Lalwani/Jagriti-Lalwani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.